Marginal note:Application to territories

 13 No person shall be convicted of an offence in respect of an act or omission on his part while that person was under the age of twelve years.

 - R.S., c.
 C-34, s.
 12;

 Marginal note:Consent to death

-14 No person is entitled to consent to have death inflicted on him, and such consent does not affect the criminal responsibility of any person by whom death may be inflicted on the person by whom consent is given.
+14 No person is entitled to consent to have death inflicted on them, and such consent does not affect the criminal responsibility of any person who inflicts death on the person who gave consent.